HL7-cz/szz/input/pagecontent/index.md

   - [Background](background.html): This section provides general information on the origins of the definition of the Shared Health Record.
 - Functional:
   - [Use Cases](use-cases.html): This section contains information about use cases.
+  - [Workflow](workflow.html): This segment contains information about workflow.
   - [Logical Models](logical-models.html): This section contains information about logical models.
 - Implementation:
   - [Mapping to profiles](model-map.html): This section contains information on mapping the logical model to the Shared Health Record profiles.